What Is Mise en Place and Why Is It So Important to Chefs?

 Check the Recipe

-First, carefully read over a recipe’s ingredients and take notes of necessary components and cookware.
+First, carefully read over a recipe’s ingredients, technique, and method, and take notes of necessary components and cookware.
 If you need to translate any measurements, do it now.

 Collect Your Tools